 Credit and debit cards then remove us a step further from the process.
 With a single swipe and a signature, we’re able to spend our money and acquire whatever it is we want.
 In the last decade, e-commerce has become mainstream, allowing us to conveniently purchase what we want without ever leaving our homes.

 What’s next is yet another step in reducing the friction of spending our hard earned money.
 A simple button push.
 Soon, we won’t even need to do that.
 Our printers will automatically order ink when they get low.

 Why does this matter?

-By further disconnecting ourselves from the purchase process, we’re making it easier to ‘twitch’ by one-click ordering something without even turning on our computers.
-If you thought one-click ordering via Amazon Prime made it too easy to spend money, this takes it to a new level.
+By further disconnecting ourselves from the purchase process, we’re making it easier to “twitch” with one-click ordering something without even turning on our computers.
+If you thought one-click ordering via Amazon Prime made it too easy to spend money, Amazon Dash takes it to a new level.

 As commerce evolves, this natural evolution will occur and there’s little we can do to stop it due to it’s massive profitability.

 It’s up to us as individuals to determine if these technological advances actually benefit us overall.